redux-offline/redux-offline/docs/recipes/customize-requests.md

 In the following example, when we receive a `401 Unauthorized` response, we call `refreshAccessToken()`, update _localStorage_, and then return `false` if we received a new access token.

-The code checking for `status` on error then checking that `status` represents a client error is taken from the default implementation.
+Both the code checking for `status` on error and the code checking that `status` represents a client error is taken from the default implementation.

 ```js
 const discard = async (error, _action, _retries) => {